luigicaputi/luigicaputi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a research fellow at the <a href="https://matematica.unibo.it/it/dipartimento"> Department of Mathematics </a> of the University of Bologna.
-Before that, I was a postdoc at the  <a href="https://www.dipmatematica.unito.it/do/home.pl"> Department of Mathematics</a> of the University of Torino, a research fellow  at the
+I am a research fellow (assegnista di ricerca) at the <a href="https://matematica.unibo.it/it/dipartimento"> Department of Mathematics </a> of the University of Bologna.
+Before that, I was  at the  <a href="https://www.dipmatematica.unito.it/do/home.pl"> Department of Mathematics</a> of the University of Torino, a research fellow  at the
  <a href="https://www.abdn.ac.uk/ncs/index.php"> School of Natural and Computing Sciences</a>
 of the University of Aberdeen, and a Postdoctoral fellow with the
 <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a> in Prague.